Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_ios/guide.en-gb.md

 > **POP configuration**
 >>
 >> - **Username**: Enter the full **email address**
->> - **Password**: Enter the password for the email address
+>> - **Password**: Enter the password for the email account
 >> - **Server (incoming)**: pro**?**.mail.ovh.net
 >> - **Port**: 995
 >> - **Security type**: SSL/TLS

 #### SMTP Send Settings

-For sending emails, if you have to enter the **SMTP** settings manually in your account preferences, you will find the settings below:
+For sending emails, if you have to enter the **SMTP** settings manually in your account preferences, enter the following values:

 **SMTP configuration**

 - **Username**: Enter the **full** email address
-- **Password**: Enter the password for the email address
+- **Password**: Enter the password for the email account
 - **Server (incoming)**: pro**?**.mail.ovh.net
 - **Port**: 587
 - **Security type**: SSL/TLS